Tarotar30127/cs312/rsa-project-report.md

 ### Design Experience

-*I talked to Collin Verbanatz and went went through*
+*I talked to Collin Verbanatz and went through Euclid algorithm by doing problems by hand.
+The Euclid algorithm allows the receive to decrypt the message by creating a public key e and N and private key of d and N and using the greatest common denominator to find  ax + by = gcd(x,y) and ed=1 modN*

 ### Theoretical Analysis - Key Pair Generation